survivejs/webpack-book/manuscript/optimizing/07_performance.md

 *parallel-webpack* allows you to parallelize webpack configuration in two ways.
 Assuming you have defined your webpack configuration as an array, it can run the configurations in parallel.
 In addition to this, *parallel-webpack* can generate builds based on given **variants**.

 Using variants would be a good way to generate both production and development builds at once.
-Variants would also allow you to generate bundles with different targets to make them easier to consume depending on the environment.
+Variants also allow you to generate bundles with different targets to make them easier to consume depending on the environment.
+Variants can be used to implement feature flags when combined with `DefinePlugin` as discussed in the *Setting Environment Variables* chapter.

 The underlying idea can be implemented using a [worker-farm](https://www.npmjs.com/package/worker-farm).
 In fact, *parallel-webpack* relies on *worker-farm* underneath.